ogios/simple-socket-server/README.md

 ```

 ## With Proxy Server
-Require a server with **public IP address** for transmitting ips and ports of each other to both clients
+Require a server with **public IP address** for transmitting ips and ports of each other to both clients.

 In progress...